-At the start of each year Dorset Council will work with Providers in this category to discuss an indication of anticipated need.
-Service may be taken up on a call off or on a block funded basis, ideally agreed at the start of each year.
+At the start of each year Dorset Council will work with Providers in this Lot to discuss an indication of anticipated need.
+Service will be taken up on a call off to meet individual service user need, purchased by the Council or by parents via Direct Payments; service may be taken up on a block funded basis, ideally agreed at the start of the contract.